cms-analysis/HiggsAnalysis-CombinedLimit/docs/part5/roofit.md

 ```
 </details>

-Let's have a look at the data.
+Now we will have a look at the data.
 The `RooWorkspace` has several accessor functions, we will use the `RooWorkspace::data` one.
 There are also `RooWorkspace::var`, `RooWorkspace::function` and `RooWorkspace::pdf` with (hopefully) obvious purposes.

 ```c++